CabboShiba/Final-Goodbye/README.md

 Much love, Cabbo.

-I am still opened to message BUT PLEASE ON DISCORD > @cabbo1337 | @cabboshiba
+I am still opened to message BUT PLEASE ON DISCORD > @cabbo1337 | @cabboshiba  **I WILL NOT ANSWER ANYMORE ON TELEGRAM, BUT I STILL HOLD THE HANDLER @cabboshiba**

 I'll be happy to discuss with you, but I won't take any Reverse Engineering request anymore :))